 After making appropriate enquiries, the Board of Governors has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason it continues to adopt the going concern basis in preparing the financial statements.
+Whilst the Academy Trust Balance Sheet shows net liabilities of £89k, this is due entirely to the LGPS pension deficit of £293k.
+Net assets excluding the LGPS pension deficit were £204k and the Academy Trust's operating surplus for the period was £57k, contributing to revenue reserves carried forward, excluding LGPS deficit, of £185k (2018: £128k).
+The Academy Trust's reserves policy ensures that the level of revenue reserves maintained reflects the level of both revenue expenditure and the LGPS pension deficit.
 Further details regarding the adoption of the going concern basis can be found in the Principal Accounting Policies.